-- 1. A completed application and payment of the nonrefundable application fee. - 2.
+- 1. A completed application. - 2.
 Official transcripts from all colleges and universities previously attended.
-If you do not have 60 transferable units, you are required to submit documentation verifying graduation, in addition to other post-secondary transcripts.
-Official transcripts must be sent directly from the institution to the SPS office.
-Transcripts that pass through a student's hands (even if in a sealed envelope) are considered unofficial.

-3. Complete the Free Application for Federal Student Aid (FAFSA) online, if you plan to use financial aid.
+If you do not have 60 transferable units, you are required to submit documentation verifying high school graduation, in addition to other post-secondary transcripts.
+If applicant has 24 or more degree applicable units, no high school completion documentation is needed.
+Official transcripts must be sent directly from the institution to the SPS office. - 3.
+Complete the Free Application for Federal Student Aid (FAFSA) online, if you plan to use financial aid.
 Online filing is faster and the preferred method.
 Contact the Financial Aid Office with any questions.